tnichols217/notes/EBME 105/1 - Intro.md

 1. Civil Engineering - building shit for society
 2. Mechanical Engineering - making and designing physical things, started because of steam power
 3. Electrical Engineering - Studying the flow of electrons to solve issues
+4. Chemical Engineering - Making fluids, chemicals, solvents to solve different problems
-4. Biomedical Engineering - Combining literally everything else to solve problems in the body
+6. Biomedical Engineering - Combining literally everything else to solve problems in the body